ewoodworth/moviebucket/README.md

 > pip install -r requirements.txt

+> ansible-vault decrypt config.ini
+- You'll need the decryption key for this

 > python3 moviebucket.py

 You should see something like this, make note of that IP address where it says "Running on IP ADDRESS"